 - Never buy a 'loose' ticket that just appears from under the counter.
 Watch the assistant detach your ticket fresh from the roll in front of you.

 - Inspect each ticket you buy closely BEFORE you walk away.
 Make sure there is no damage at all to the scratch surface.
 If there is, ask for a replacement ticket.

-I'd also recommend you always report anything suspicious that happens when buying tickets or claiming winnings.
+This is not the only lottery ticket scam out there.
+So I'd also recommend you always report anything suspicious that happens when buying tickets or claiming winnings.
 Dishonest sellers are rare but they do exist.